chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 effect, the access time on a file, say for READ).
 Some NFS operations are obviously non-idempotent.
 They cannot be reprocessed without special attention simply because they may fail if tried a second time.
-The CREATE request, for example, can be used to create a file for which the owner does not have write permission.
+A CREATE request, for example, can be used to create a file for which the owner does not have write permission.
 A duplicate of this request cannot succeed if the original succeeded.
 Likewise, a file can be removed only once.

-The side effects caused by performing a duplicate non-idempotent request can be destructive (for example, a truncate operation causing lost writes).
-The combination of a stateless design with the common choice of an unreliable network transport (UDP) implies the possibility of destructive replays of non-idempotent requests.
-Though to be more accurate, it is the inherent stateless design of the NFS version 3 protocol on top of an unreliable RPC mechanism that yields the possibility of destructive replays of non-idempotent requests, since even in an implementation of the NFS version 3 protocol over a reliable connection-oriented transport, a connection break with automatic reestablishment requires duplicate request processing (the client will retransmit the request, and the server needs to deal with a potential duplicate non-idempotent request).
+The side effects caused by performing a duplicate non-idempotent request can be destructive.
+A duplicate file truncation can result in lost writes.
+It is the inherent stateless design of the NFS protocol on top of an unreliable RPC transport that yields the possibility of destructive replays of non-idempotent requests.
+Even in an implementation of the NFS protocol over a reliable connection-oriented transport, a connection break with automatic reestablishment requires duplicate request processing: the client retransmits requests that were pending before the connection loss, and the server needs to recognize and deal with potential duplicate non-idempotent requests.

-Most NFS version 3 protocol server implementations use a cache of recent requests (called the duplicate request cache) for the processing of duplicate non-idempotent requests.
-The duplicate request cache provides a short-term memory mechanism in which the original completion status of a request is remembered and the operation attempted only once.
+Most NFS server implementations maintain a cache of recent requests, called the duplicate request cache, for recognizing duplicate non-idempotent requests.
+If the server receives a request and recognizes it as a duplicate of a recently completed request, the server returns the original completion status instead of processing the duplicate request again.
-If a duplicate copy of this request is received, then the original completion status is returned.

-The duplicate-request cache mechanism has been useful in reducing destructive side effects caused by duplicate NFS version 3 protocol requests.
-This mechanism, however, does not guarantee against these destructive side effects in all failure modes.
-Most servers store the duplicate request cache in RAM, so the contents are lost if the server crashes.
-The exception to this may possibly occur in a redundant server approach to high availability, where the file system itself may be used to share the duplicate request cache state.
-Even if the cache survives server reboots (or failovers in the high availability case), its effectiveness is a function of its size.
-A network partition can cause a cache entry to be reused before a client receives a reply for the corresponding request.
-If this happens, the duplicate request will be processed as a new one, possibly with destructive side effects.

 A description of an early implementation of a duplicate request cache can be found in {{Juszczak}}.

+For all versions of the NFSACL protocol, the SETACL procedure is considered to be non-idempotent.

 ## Caching Policies

-The NFS version 3 protocol does not define a policy for caching on the client or server.
+The NFS protocol does not define a policy for caching on the client or server.
 In particular, there is no support for strict cache consistency between a client and server, nor between different clients.